sadhanaavasarala/learning-library/LabGuide100.md

 ### **STEP 8**: Verify Deployment

-- Open your main Dashboard Console.
-Select Application Container and open the service console
+- Click the Deploy to ACCS link on the CatalogUIDeploy Deployment to navigate to the Application Container Cloud Service Console

 ![](images/100/step27.png)